 Utilizing the point award ranking process, a ranked list is generated from the applications which met the above criteria.
-Conditional acceptance letters, alternate conditional acceptance letters, and non-acceptance letters are mailed.
+Conditional acceptance letters, alternate conditional acceptance letters, and non-acceptance letters are emailed.
 Students who receive conditional acceptance letters and/or alternate conditional acceptance letters must respond to the letter by the stated deadline.
-If a potential student declines an alternate is placed into the opening.
-Students who accept alternate status are guaranteed admission to the next semester at the other campus if an opening does not occur.
+If a potential student declines, an alternate is placed into the opening.
+Students who accept alternate status are guaranteed admission to the next semester at the other campus.
 Because an alternate student may begin the semester they applied, they must meet all the criteria for full acceptance into the program.